KNCJ 89.5 FM ... your home in Reno and Sparks for daily classical music, weekend evening jazz and Saturday morning

-KNCJ-Nevada Classical and Jazz dedicated to classical music and weekend jazz.
+KNCJ ...
+N for Nevada, C for classical and J for jazz ... is dedicated to classical music and weekend jazz.
 It's listener-supported KNCJ at 89.5 FM, serving Reno and Sparks with 24-hour classical music weekdays and weekend jazz.
-The Metropolitan Opera airs live from New York on Saturday mornings December through mid-May.
-From mid-May to December, KNCJ features the American Opera Radio Series each Saturday morning.
+The Metropolitan Opera airs live from New York on Saturday mornings winter-spring at 10 a.m.
+From spring-fall, KNCJ features the American Opera Radio Series each Saturday morning at 10.

 89.5 KNCJ's program schedule highlights